Olajes/PYTHON_DATA_PROJ/README.md

-![Visualization of Highest Paid & Most Demanded Skills for Data ] ("C:\Users\user\Desktop\STEVE HTML\PYTHON_DATA_PROJECT\3_Project\images\Highest paid and most demanded skills.png") *Two separate bar graph visualizing the highest paid skills and most in demand skills for data analyst *
+![Visualization of Highest Paid & Most Demanded Skills for Data ] ("C:\Users\user\Desktop\STEVE HTML\PYTHON_DATA_PROJECT\3_Project\images\Highest paid and most demanded skills.png") *Two separate bar graph visualizing the highest paid skills and most in demand skills for data analyst*

+### Insights:

+- The top graph shows specialized technical skills like 'dplyr`,`Bitbucket`, and `Gitlab` are associated with higher salaries, some reaching up to $200k, suggesting that advanced technical proficiency can increase earning potential.

+- The bottom graph highlights that foundational skills like `Excel`, `PowerPoint`, and `SQL` are the most in Demand, even though they may not offer the highest salaries.
+This demonstares the importance of these core skills for emploYblility in data analysis roles.

+- There is a clear distinction between the skills that are highest paid and those that are most in demand, Data analyst aiming to maximize their career potential should consider developing a diverse skil set that includes both high-paying specialized skills and widely demanded foundational skills.